-Post measures: To tease apart the online-inference and the learned-associations accounts, we approached 35 of those who originally participated in the healthy and yummy conditions one to three weeks after they had completed the above procedure (the remaining seven children were not in the classroom when we conducted the second session).
+Post Measures.
+To tease apart the online-inference and the learned-associations accounts, we approached 35 of those who originally participated in the healthy and yummy conditions approximately 2 weeks after they had completed the above procedure (the remaining seven children were not in the classroom when we conducted the second session).
 These children then completed the control-condition procedure (i.e., eating crackers and post-eating choice).
-As a recall measure, the experimenter asked participants at the end of the session, "A few weeks ago I read you a story about Tara and these crackers.
-Do you remember what Tara thought about these crackers?" and recorded the open-ended responses.
+As a recall measure, the experimenter asked participants at the end of the session, "A few weeks ago I read you a story about Tara and these crackers?" and recorded the open-ended responses.
 As in the first part, the experimenter then thanked the children and gave them a small thank-you gift and the crackers they chose.

-If the learned associations cause the effect of health messages, we should still find an effect after a delay, because children in the health-frame condition have already learned the crackers are healthy.
-By contrast, if children make online inferences about the food items, we should not find an effect of the health message after the two-week delay, because the message is no longer at their focus of attention.
-Supporting our prediction, we found an interaction between the message and time of measurement (F(1,33) = 8.27, p < .01).
-Whereas at $t_1$ , participants in the healthy condition consumed less than those in the yummy condition, at t2, we found no differences in consumption between participants who originally were in the healthy and yummy conditions ( $M{\text{healthy}} = 7.31 \text{ vs. } M{\text{yummy}} = 7.86; t < 1$ ).
-Moreover, children who originally were in the healthy condition increased their consumption from $t_1$ , that is, immediately after the appeal (M = 3.18) to $t_2$ , that is, approximately two weeks after the appeal (M = 7.31; t(16) = 3.95, p < 1.05).005), whereas consumption of those originally in the yummy condition did not change (t < 1).
-Similarly, whereas at $t_1$ , participants in the healthy condition were less likely than those in the yummy condition to choose the Wheat Thins crackers over the Ritz crackers, at t2, we found no difference in choice between participants who originally were in the healthy and yummy conditions ( $M{\text{healthy}} = 53\%$ vs. $M{\text{yummy}} = 66\%$ , $X^2(1) < 1$ ).
-Finally, we found no differences in consumption between children who remembered the message correctly (53% of those originally in the healthy condition and 47% in the yummy condition) and those who did not (ps > .28).
-Taken together, these results suggest health information reduces current and planned consumption among children only when such information is salient at the time of consumption (i.e., at $t_1$ , when children consumed the crackers immediately after hearing the story).
+If learned associations cause the effect of health messages, we should still find an effect after a delay, because children in the health-frame condition have already learned that the crackers are healthy.
+By contrast, if children make online inferences about the food items, we should not find an effect of the health message after the 2-week delay, because the message is no longer at their focus of attention.
+Supporting our prediction, we found an interaction between the message and time of measurement (F(1, 33) = 8.27, p < .01).
+Whereas at t_1 , participants in the healthy condition consumed less than those in the yummy condition, at t_2 , we found no differences in consumption between participants who originally were in the healthy and yummy conditions ($M{healthy} = 7.31$ vs. $M{yummy} = 7.86$; t < 1).
+Moreover, children who originally were in the healthy condition increased their consumption from t_1 , that is, immediately after the appeal (M = 3.18; based on the subsample who completed also the second measurement) to t_2 , that is, approximately 2 weeks after the appeal (M = 7.31; t(16) = 3.95, p < .005), whereas consumption of those originally in the yummy condition did not change (t < 1).
+Similarly, whereas at t_1 , participants in the healthy condition were less likely than those in the yummy condition to choose the Wheat Thins crackers over the Ritz crackers, at t_2 , we found no difference in choice between participants who originally were in the healthy and yummy conditions ($M{healthy} = 53\%$ vs. $M{yummy} = 66\%$; $\chi^2(1) < 1$).
+Finally, we found no differences in consumption between children who remembered the message correctly (53% of those originally in the healthy condition and 47% in the yummy condition) and those who did not (p > .28).

+Taken together, these results suggest that health information reduces current and planned consumption among children only when such information is salient at the time of consumption (i.e., at t_1 , when children consumed the crackers immediately after hearing the story).
 When the health information is not salient, even if the child can retrieve it, it does not affect consumption; thus attention to healthfulness, rather than knowledge about it, causes the effect.
-This finding is consistent with an online-inference account, whereby the instrumentality of the food needs to be emphasized at the time of consumption and is not consistent with a learned-association account, according to which mere knowledge about the health benefits would reduce consumption.
+This finding is consistent with an online-inference account, whereby the instrumentality of the food needs to be emphasized at the time of consumption, and it is not consistent with a learned-association account, according to which mere knowledge about the health benefits would reduce consumption.